-Note: The total volume of all agency transactions for the fiscal year was 9,132,033.
+Note: The total volume of all agency transactions for the fiscal year was 9,277,091.
 The volume of transactions includes all STARS transactions, such as disbursement and journal vouchers, IDT's, cash transfers, payroll transactions, payroll reporting and control records.

 Cost savings is one of the agency's key performance measurers.
 Agency management continuously strives to identify opportunities to reduce operating costs and make efficient use of taxpayer dollars.
-By taking various cost-cutting measures, the agency has reduced expenditures by 19% from Fiscal Year 2001-02 to Fiscal Year 2008-2009.
-Expenditures in FY 08 and FY 09 include the agency contributing \$970,000 of its budget on behalf of the SCEIS project.
+By taking various cost-cutting measures, the agency has reduced expenditures by 34% from Fiscal Year 2001-02 to Fiscal Year 2009-2010.

-Examples of cost saving measures include: substituting e-mail whenever possible instead of making long distance telephone calls or mailing documents; ending the lease agreement for the agency's underused mail equipment, and sharing these costs with the Budget and Control Board; eliminating unnecessary phone lines; reducing training expenses by partnering with other agencies; reducing the purchase of unnecessary office supplies; eliminating all office supplied cell phones; and reducing printing costs for official documents such as the CAFR, by using less expensive printing services from the Department of Corrections.
+Examples of cost saving measures include: substituting e-mail whenever possible instead of making long distance telephone calls or mailing documents; ending the lease agreement for the agency's underused mail equipment, and sharing these costs with the Budget and Control Board; eliminating phone lines; reducing training expenses by partnering with other agencies; reducing the purchase of office supplies; eliminating all office supplied cell phones; and reducing printing costs for official documents such as the CAFR, by using less expensive printing services such as the Department of Corrections.

-(1) FY 08 and FY 09 include \$970,000 the agency contributed to the SCEIS project from its own budget.
+Note: FY 08 and FY 09 include approximately \$970,000 the agency contributed to the SCEIS project from its own budget for the Independent Verification and Business Case Study.

 Targeted ways to operate with less general fund appropriations.
-Agency general fund appropriations have decreased 28% since FY02 and our expected base budget for FY 10 will represent a 51% decrease.
+Agency general fund appropriations have decreased 51% since FY02 and our expected base budget for FY 11 will represent a 61% decrease.
 In order to continue to meet service delivery requirements, senior management has identified and implemented various cost savings measures, including significant staff size reductions through attrition.